jhpyle/docassemble/_docs/config.md

 page of the site, including administrative pages and interview pages, you can use the [`global css`] and [`global javascript`] directives.

+If you want to set a `footer` that is available on all pages, you can set `global footer` instead of `start page footer` and `interview page footer`, etc.  In the context of an interview, you can set the `footer` [screen part] to `off` in order to turn off the `global footer` or the `main page footer`.
+You can also set the `main page footer` to `off` if you have a `global footer` that you do not want to appear during interviews.

 <a name="main page pre"></a><a name="main page submit"></a><a
 name="main page post"></a><a name="main page footer"></a>The
 `main page` directive is special because